d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

                  num_layers, **kwargs):
         super(BiRNN, self).__init__(**kwargs)
         self.embedding = nn.Embedding(vocab_size, embed_size)
-        # Set `bidirectional` to True to get a bidirectional recurrent neural
+        # Set `bidirectional` to True to get a bidirectional RNN
-        # network
         self.encoder = rnn.LSTM(num_hiddens, num_layers=num_layers,
                                 bidirectional=True, input_size=embed_size)
         self.decoder = nn.Dense(2)

     def forward(self, inputs):
-        # The shape of `inputs` is (batch size, no. of words).
-Because LSTM
+        # The shape of `inputs` is (batch size, no. of time steps).
+Because
+        # LSTM requires its input's first dimension to be the temporal
-        # needs to use sequence as the first dimension, the input is
+        # dimension, the input is transposed before obtaining token
-        # transformed and the word feature is then extracted.
-The output shape
+        # representations.
+The output shape is (no. of time steps, batch size,
-        # is (no. of words, batch size, word vector dimension).
+        # word vector dimension)
         embeddings = self.embedding(inputs.T)
-        # Since the input (embeddings) is the only argument passed into
-        # rnn.LSTM, it only returns the hidden states of the last hidden layer
+        # Returns hidden states of the last hidden layer at different time
-        # at different time step (outputs).
-The shape of `outputs` is
+        # steps.
+The shape of `outputs` is (no. of time steps, batch size,
-        # (no. of words, batch size, 2 * no. of hidden units).
+        # 2 * no. of hidden units)
         outputs = self.encoder(embeddings)
-        # Concatenate the hidden states of the initial time step and final
+        # Concatenate the hidden states at the initial and final time steps as
-        # time step to use as the input of the fully connected layer.
-Its
+        # the input of the fully-connected layer.
+Its shape is (batch size,
-        # shape is (batch size, 4 * no. of hidden units)
+        # 4 * no. of hidden units)
         encoding = np.concatenate((outputs[0], outputs[-1]), axis=1)
         outs = self.decoder(encoding)
         return outs